 What’s it worth?

 The obvious advantage for a contractor in a talent-scarce market is the ability to ask for a higher wage.
-In defence and aerospace it doesn’t matter if you’re the most skilled candidate that has ever existed unless you also have security clearance.
+In defence and aerospace, it doesn’t matter if you’re the most skilled candidate that has ever existed unless you also have security clearance.
 So if you’ve got SC and you’re looking for your next opportunity, know your worth – and make sure whoever is recruiting you knows that too.
 Security cleared contractors are diamonds in the rough and the industry knows it.
-Make sure your recruiter does too.
+Make sure your Commercial Contracts Recruitment agency does too.

 Use it or lose it